List of Rocky characters: Tommy Gunn

 Tommy "The Machine" Gunn is a supporting character and the antagonist in Rocky V. Originally from Oklahoma, Gunn travels to South Philadelphia to seek training from former world heavyweight champion Rocky.
 Despite having a very short temper, he is accepted by Rocky as a protege.
-Gunn progressively advances in the ranks in the boxing world, at the cost of Rocky's relationship with his son Robert.
-Because he has no formal agreement with Rocky, Gunn is easily lured in by George Washington Duke's money.
-He eventually defeats Union Cane for the World Heavyweight Championship, but is not accepted by the fans or the press, who do not consider him as a true champion without a worthy opponent.
-He also loses respect when, after his title win, he publicly thanks Duke and not Rocky for his success and stardom.
-Duke convinces him to challenge Rocky, but the fight ends up on the street with Gunn on the losing end.
-After Rocky left him on the ground, he was escorted away by two police officers and arrested.
+Gunn progressively advances up the ranks in the boxing world, at the cost of Rocky's relationship with his son Robert.
+Gunn also becomes frustrated at being compared to Rocky, as well as having to wait for a shot at the title.

+Because he has no formal contract with Rocky, Gunn is easily lured in by promoter George Washington Duke's promises of fame and money.
+He eventually defeats Union Cane in a first round knockout, winning the World Heavyweight Championship, but is not accepted by the fans or the press, who do not consider him as a true champion without having faced a worthy challenger.
+He also loses respect from the boxing crowd when, after his title win, he publicly thanks Duke and not Rocky for his success and stardom.

+Duke convinces Gunn to challenge Rocky to a match, but after Tommy assaults Paulie, Rocky invites Gunn to a street fight instead, against Duke's recommendation.
+Gunn is defeated by Rocky, escorted away by two police officers and arrested.